Anchin History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Anchin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Anchin family to Ireland
+Migration of the Anchin family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Anchin or a variant listed above: George Hankin, who sailed to Virginia in 1640; Richard Hankins also to Virginia in 1652; George Hankinson to Philadelphia, Pa. in 1845 and John Hanken to Philadelphia in 1856..